valeriog2023/Networks/VRF Lite and MPLS Notes.md

 ```

 You must define a **route distinguisher (RD)**   numbers: a special 64-bit prefix prepended to every route in the respective VRF routing table.
-The common format for an RD is the combination ```ASN:NN```, where ASN is the autonomous system number and NN is the VRF number inside the router
+The common format for an RD is the combination ```ASN:NN```, where ASN is the autonomous system number and NN is the VRF name/number inside the router
-Alternatively, you may use the format ```IP-Address:NN```, where IP is the router’s IP address and NN is the VRF name.
+Alternatively, you may use the format ```IP-Address:NN```, where IP is the router’s IP address and NN is the VRF name/number.

 # MPLS